 - Strategic indicators, such as innovation rates, time to introduce new health care services, and increased use of e-technology

-- Supply-chain indicators, such as reductions in inventory, increases in quality and productivity, Six Sigma initiative results, improvements in electronic data exchange, and reductions in supply-chain management costs
+- Supply-network indicators, such as reductions in inventory, increases in quality and productivity, Six Sigma initiative results, improvements in electronic data exchange, and reductions in supply-network management costs

 Measures of organizational and operational performance.
 This item encourages you to develop and include unique and innovative measures to track key processes and operational improvement.
 Unique measures should consider cause‐effect relationships between operational performance and health care service quality or performance.
 All key areas of organizational and operational performance, including your organization’s readiness for emergencies, should be evaluated by measures that are relevant and important to your organization.